R-G-KJSIEIT/ACAD-23/README.md

 # ACAD 2023
- ### All codes performed during the Academic year 2023 are in this repository
+ ### All codes performed for the Operating System Subject during the Academic year 2023 are in this repository